ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![get pods 2](./images/4%20get%20pods%202.png)

-You can see, that we still have all 3 Pods, but one has been recreated.
+You can see, that we still have all 3 Pods but one has been recreated.

 10. Explore the ReplicaSet created: